-New Renaissance Institute’s founder is credited as the first to discover and report the fractional Fourier transform properties of lenses in the benchmark text The Fractional Fourier Transform with Applications in Optics and Signal Processing (p.386) some five years prior to the independent engulfing rise of the topic to widespread attention beginning in 1993.
-The recognized paper was accepted for presentation only as poster session at the 1985 SPIE Spatial Light Modulator Conference.
-Many hundreds of papers, including dozens that have since become celebrated, have been subsequently published beginning in 1993, and the work of two leading individuals in the 2003-initiated Fractional Fourier Transform publication “wave” were awarded the 1998 Prize of the International Commission for Optics.
+New Renaissance Institute’s founder is credited as the first to discover and report the fractional Fourier transform properties of lenses described in the landmark text Fractional Fourier Transform with Applications in Optics and Signal Processing (p.386) some five years prior to the independent engulfing rise of the topic to widespread attention beginning in 1993.
+This rarely-cited but occasionally recognized paper was accepted for presentation only as poster session at the 1988 SPIE Spatial Light Modulator Conference.
+Many hundreds of papers, including dozens that have since become celebrated, have been subsequently published beginning in 1993, and the work of two leading individuals in this 1993-initiated fractional Fourier transform optics publication “wave” were awarded the 1998 Prize of the International Commission for Optics.

 New Renaissance Institute has continued its work in fractional Fourier transforms in the contexts of formal mathematical operator theory, fractional Hilbert-space operators, the theory of Special Functions, computational imaging, electron microscopy, coherent optics, and visible-light imaging.

 The items below pertain to NRI’s work in the area of fractional Fourier transforms in monolithic and other forms of optical computation engines.
 Related work in some of the underlying mathematics has been performed in roughly the same time frame at Bilkent University in Ankara, Turkey.

 NRI is pleased to have hosted summer interns from U.C.
 Santa Cruz and U.C.
 Irvine who provided laboratory work for us in this technology area.

 |Programmable optical computing device employing LED array transducers, non-quadratic phase optical elements, and stacked light modulator elements||8,792,167||14/019,284||02/25/1999||Text||Fractional Fourier Optical Processing|